 Online E-Commerce Store:

 Setting up an online store is less costly than setting up a physical store.
-You just need to find a web development agency to help you create a custom e-commerce website.
+You just need to find a to help you create a custom e-commerce website.
 You need to prepare at least $6, 000 to build your online shop.

 Besides having a customized e-commerce site, your initial investment will also cover complete shopping cart functions, analytics, blog integration, reviews and rating features, etc.